mindspore-ai/docs/docs/mindspore/source_en/faq/distributed_parallel.md

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.3/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/r2.3/docs/mindspore/source_en/faq/distributed_parallel.md)

-<font size=3>**Q: What should I do if the error message `Init plugin so failed, ret = 1343225860` is displayed during the HCCL distributed training?**</font>
+## Q: What should I do if the error message `Init plugin so failed, ret = 1343225860` is displayed during the HCCL distributed training?

 A: When the user starts distributed training on the Ascend and meets the error that HCCL fails to be initialized, the possible cause is that `rank_table.json` is incorrect.
 You can use the tool in [hccl_tools.py](https://gitee.com/mindspore/models/blob/master/utils/hccl_tools/hccl_tools.py) to generate new `rank_table.json`.
 Alternatively, set the environment variable `export ASCEND_SLOG_PRINT_TO_STDOUT=1` to enable the log printing function of HCCL and check the ERROR log information.

 <br/>

-<font size=3>**Q: In the GPU distributed training scenario, if the number of environment variables CUDA_VISIBLE_DEVICES set incorrectly is less than the number of processes executed, the process blocking problem may occur.**</font>
+## Q: In the GPU distributed training scenario, if the number of environment variables CUDA_VISIBLE_DEVICES set incorrectly is less than the number of processes executed, the process blocking problem may occur.

 A: In this scenario, some training processes will prompt the following error: